 One aspect that is usually welcomed by many adventurers are the hints given when "help" is entered as a command.
 If you want to include this type feature in your adventure, make a list of the various responses to the "help" command.
-Each of the responses should be identified by room number so that an appropriate response can be recalled according to the room location.
+Each of the responses should be identified by room number the room location.